TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 - 311340 is Ground Zeros steam id, but used by MGSV for save data even if GZ is not installed.
 - 287700 is TPP steam id, most of the files here seem to be just backup, except for TPP_GRAPHICS_CONFIG

-Copy both folders to a safe place
+Copy both folders to a safe place.

+You may want to back up periodically as you play in case you come across save breaking issues with the mod.

-Back up TPPs 01.dat in
+Back up TPPs 00.dat in
 <steam path>\steamapps\common\MGS_TPP\master\0\
 You may just rename it in place if you wish.
+MGSVModDo will also create a backup if the file hasn't been previously modded.

 Instalation:
+Extract Infinite Heaven zip.
+Run MGSVModDo.exe
+If you have installed Steam, or the game to another folder you must edit gamePath in MGSVModDo.exe.config to point to the correct folder.
-Copy mod 01.dat to
+Copy .\build\00.dat to
 <steam path>\steamapps\common\MGS_TPP\master\0\

-NOTE: This file is currently (2015-09-22, TPP version 1.006) unused.
-Future TPP updates may overwrite the file and the mod.
+WARNING: Applying this mod to any version after 1.0.4.0 that has updated the file will likely prevent the game from working.
+Simply replace 00.dat with the original game file and wait for the mod to be updated.

 Uninstallation:
 Exit any missions, return to the ACC.
 The mod saves some varables to the save file, but on initial testing (I welcome feedback on this) there is no issue with loading a save from this mod after the mod has been removed (provided you have exited to ACC)
-Delete <steam path>\steamapps\common\MGS_TPP\master\0\01.dat
-Replace your backed up game 01.dat
-Though the game loads fine without it.
+Replace <steam path>\steamapps\common\MGS_TPP\master\0\00.dat with the original verion.
 Alternatively 'verify integrity of game cache' option in steam should work.

 Usage: